BerndHessling/ShinyQC/README.md

     +	Save the changed parameter file by the “Save parameters” button using default location and name.

     +	Close MaxQuant.

+    *** Important: If you work with a low complex standard like BSA, which contains standard proteins, you should uncheck the "Include contaminats" optins in MaxQuant (located in "Global parameters"/"Sequences")

 # <a name="head5"></a> Analyze first raw file for each SampleType